ashitasai/portfolio/final_project_Ashita.md

 •	A couple of paragraphs that document your data source(s), and an explanation of how you plan on using your data.

 ### Section 4: Method and Medium
 I plan on using Shorthand to narrate my story.
 I will use the major points outlined in the project structure as the subsections or "chapters" in my story.
 I plan on mainly using data visualizations with minimal text to convey the story.
-Overall, my goal is to convince my audience to be more aware of what they put in their bodies at every meal with the hope that they will slowly shift towards eating more healthy foods.
+Overall, my goal is to convince my audience to be more aware of what they put in their bodies at every meal with the hope that they will slowly shift towards eating healthier foods.

-For my final presentation, I will use snapshots of my Shorthand page to convey the key points in under the 60 second requirement.
+For my final presentation, I will use snapshots of my Shorthand page to convey the key points in under the 60 second time limit.
 I do not plan on using PowerPoint slides to supplement my presentation.